pkic/pkic.org/content/events/2023/post-quantum-cryptography-conference/_index.md

   - time: "11:45"
     title: Discussion on standardization
-    description:
+    description: |
+      This panel discussion will be moderated by Chris Hickman.

+      You can **submit your questions [in our discussion forum](https://github.com/orgs/pkic/discussions/categories/post-quantum-cryptography)**, during, before, or after the event.
+Don't forget to mention the name of the speaker if you want to address the question to a specific person!
     speakers:
       - Rene Peralta
       - Mike Ounsworth
       - Matthew Campagna
+      - Chris Hickman

-  - time: "12:00"
+  - time: "12:15"
     title: Lunch

-  - time: "13:00"
+  - time: "13:15"
     title: Mixed Certificate Chains for the Transition to Post-Quantum Authentication in PKI
     description: |
       In this talk, I will propose and investigate a migration strategy towards post-quantum PKI authentication.
 Our strategy is based on the concept of "mixed certificate chains" that use different signature algorithms within the same certificate chain.
 In order to demonstrate the feasibility of our migration strategy, we combine the well-studied and trusted hash-based signature schemes SPHINCS+ and XMSS with elliptic curve cryptography first and subsequently with lattice-based PQC signature schemes (Dilithium and Falcon)
     speakers:
       - Sebastian Paul

-  - time: "13:30"
-    title: PQC in the WebPKI from a browser and root program perspective
-    description:
-    speakers:
-      - David Benjamin
-      - Ryan Dickson

-  - time: "14:00"
+  - time: "13:45"
     title: How the Canadian Government is preparing for PQC
     description: |
       The Canadian Centre for Cyber Security is the lead technical authority for information technology security for the Government of Canada (GC).
 The Cyber Centre is working within the GC and with Canada's critical infrastructure to ensure a smooth and timely transition to PQC.
 This presentation will cover our guidance to GC in preparing for the PQC transition, our efforts in international standards to support adoption of PQC, and some considerations that may impact the PQC transition.